 Cycle Life: How long do they last?

 Simply put, cycle life means the number of charge or recharge cycles before the battery starts to noticeably reduce its performance.
 One cycle means using the power station from full to zero charge.
 With River and River Pro both having an NCM battery, they both surpass entry-level portable power stations before seeing a noticeable impact on performance.
-However, if you’re planning to use your device more frequently, the River Pro is an excellent choice with its long cycle life.
+However, if you’re planning to use your device more frequently, the River Pro is a great choice with its long cycle life.

 Gone are the days of it taking half a day to charge your portable power station.
 With EcoFlow River and River Pro, you can hook them up to a standard AC outlet and receive a full charge in 1.6 hours.
 If you need power sooner, you can charge either device to 80% in under an hour.
-With groundbreaking recharge speeds, you can spend more time exploring the great outdoors and less time charging.
+With groundbreaking recharge speeds you can spend more time exploring the great outdoors and less time charging.

 EcoFlow River and River Pro pack a 200W solar input.
-In its simplest form, solar input determines the max wattage your device can take to charge it by using the sun’s rays, but if you want a deeper dive into solar panels, you can find out here.
-With River and River Pro, you can easily hook up 2x EcoFlow 110W Solar Panels or, using an EcoFlow Solar solar panel connector, take advantage of third-party solar panels to add juice to your device.
+In its simplest form, solar input determines the max wattage your device can take to charge it by using the sun’s rays but if you want a deeper dive into solar panels, you can find out here.
+With River and River Pro, you can easily hook up 2x EcoFlow 110W Solar Panels or using an EcoFlow Solar solar panel connector take advantage of third-party solar panels to add juice to your device.

 Now, let’s take a deeper dive into an EcoFlow River vs River Pro comparison: